 The Catechism of the Catholic Church says, “The charity of Christ is the source in us of all our merits before God.
 Grace, by uniting us to Christ in active love, ensures the supernatural quality of our acts and consequently their merit before God and before men.
 The saints have always had a lively awareness that their merits were pure grace.”
 (Italics original).

 And, “With regard to God, there is no strict right to any merit on the part of man.
 Between God and us there is an immeasurable inequality, for we have received everything from him, our Creator.”
 (Both from Part 3, Section 1, Chapter 3, Article 2).

 I don’t mean to oversimplify the huge justification divide between Catholics and Protestants.
 It’s a tough subject.
 For some meatier treatment, try this article by Jimmy Akin.
 He really digs into the issues, and is good at translating Catholic/Protestant terminology.
-Or this one: Do Catholics Believe in Justification by Faith Alone?
+He does have an inexpensive little ebook out on the subject, as well, though I have not read it.
+Or, try this blog post: Do Catholics Believe in Justification by Faith Alone?

 It’s common for Protestants to think that Catholic converts have left their first love behind.
 That a true and simple faith and trust in Jesus has faded, or never really was, and been replaced by a thirst for “smells and bells.”
 That a soul now dying is desperately trying to fill the void with empty ritual.
 That’s how I used to see those who left the Reformed faith for Rome.

 This could not be further from the truth.
 I’ve written before about how Catholic rituals are far from empty; all I can really say about this now is that, while conflict and confusion drove me to the doors of the Catholic Church, Jesus pulled me inside.
 His presence in the Eucharist, in particular, is compelling.